 Eliminate Cat Hair

-It’s not just the urine and spray odor that might lurk around your house.
-Hair odor, although to a lesser extent, is pesky and last long after the previous occupier of the house has left.
-Here is how you deal with pesky cat smells originating from cat hair.
+Cat hair scent, although to a lesser extent, is pesky and last long after the cat has left.
+Here is how you remove the pesky cat smells originating from cat hair.

 1. Vacuuming

-While the previous owner or landlord might have carried out a deep clean of the house, if you still smell cat odor, vacuuming down the entire house will go a long way to reduce stale cat odor and make your air fresh.
+While the past occupants or landlord might have carried out a deep clean of the house, if you still smell cat odor, thoroughly vacuuming will go a long way to reduce stale cat odor and make your air fresh.

 Vacuum clean all the floor, furniture, stairways, windows, sills, and coverings.